Wrap-Up: Diabetes and Liver Disease: Exploring the Intersections and Best Practices

 So, the key takeaways from our presentation on non-alcoholic fatty liver disease and diabetes are that we should consider that at least 50% of our patients with type 2 diabetes, pre-diabetes, as well as those that have obesity and metabolic syndrome, are at risk for non-alcoholic fatty liver disease.
 We should consider screening all of our patients with type 2 diabetes.
 The consensus on how to screen is not at a hundred percent consensus, but certainly, we should consider an ultrasound of the upper abdomen.
 Using liver function tests for the screening is recommended, but we should consider that the upper limit of normal of the ALT and AST should be somewhere around 30 instead of the traditional 40, 50, or 60 that might exist on some chem profiles.

 The American Diabetes Association, as well as the American Association of Clinical Endocrinologists, are recommending that we consider FIB-4 index calculations on all of our patients with diabetes.
-The CDC uses the ALT, AST, and age to determine the risk for fibrosis.
+This score uses CBC, ALT, AST, and age to determine the risk for fibrosis.
 So if the patient has low risk, you just continue to monitor the patient, you do diet and exercise counseling, send them to a dietician, and really emphasize trying to find the best diet for them to lose weight.
 And then if they have intermediate or higher, then they probably need to see a gastroenterologist.
 I feel really comfortable just going ahead and ordering the elastography, and perhaps many of you have enough comfort and availability of that.
 You could certainly do that before making the decision about referring to gastroenterology.